Marissa-Perry/Chemical-Cartography-of-Milky-Way-Galaxy/README.md

 # Galactic-Coordinates
-Used for LAMOST dataset of young OB stars in the Milky Way Galaxy in WDS Spring 2022 project
+Here are some useful calculations for finding galactic coordinates of stars